DylanLawless/drug_dev_reg/README.md

 # Drug/Device Product Development and Regulation – Europe and US

 ## About
-This repo is the work done during the course n EPFL by Educate4Life:
+This repo is the work done during the course in EPFL by Educate4Life:
 _Drug/Device Product Development and Regulation – Europe and US_.

 The course starts on August 22 and ends on September 30, 2022.
 This is a 6-week intensive, case study-based course (60-70 hours in total).